Anticept/httyd-place/README.md

 ## NOTICE

 toothless_template.png is no longer used as the updated script performs dithering in the browser now.
-Please do not use this file, or remove it (backwards compatibility)
+Please do not use this file.
+It is being kept for backwards compatibility for now.